Recently I found myself catching “Morel Season Fever”. I have never been Mushroom Hunting and did not know where to begin. I had so many questions!

 Q. Can they be frozen, or dehydrated?

 A. Yes.
 They can be frozen.
 I lay them out on a cutting board (cut side up), individually, and placed them in the freezer.
 After they are frozen, I put them in a plastic bag.
 The pre-freezing prevents them from freezing to one another.
 This allows me to take only a few from the bag, as needed.
-(By the way, morels can also be dehydrated or dried.
-Click HERE for a great article on that)
+And, morels can also be dehydrated or dried.

 Q. What are some ideas for preparing them?

 Sautéing with butter and garlic is the old standby (great on steaks).
 My favorite, however, is creamy morel and wild ramp (wild leeks) soup.
 It stores well and if made thick enough it can also be used over pasta.
 (Click the image below for a delicious Pasta with Morel Cream Sauce recipe!)

 Q. Where can I learn more about mushrooms?

 The Michigan Mushroom Hunting Club (MMHC) is one of the best resources for learning about mushrooms in our area.
 The club was established on the East side of the state in 1981.
 It has now grown to include a Central Region and a West Michigan Region.
 The club has over 27 public hunts (open to the public) and many private hunts (members only).
 There are often public hunts scheduled in Muskegon during the year.
 While the morel season lasts a short time in spring, there are edible mushrooms that fruit throughout the warmer months.
 Some of these (in my opinion) are better than morels.

 Photo Courtesy of Mark Grant

 Click HERE for more information regarding the Michigan Mushroom Hunters Club and their club membership form: Follow the club on Facebook HERE.
 Many thanks to Tim Coddington, West Region Coordinator State of Michigan Certified Wild Mushroom Expert